• Home

-Post Cambridge analytica data sharing incident, Facebook has been auditing apps on a large scale and as per independent news portal, Facebook has already suspended around hundreds of apps linked to Facebook.
+Post Cambridge Analytica data sharing incident, Facebook has been auditing apps on a large scale and as per an independent news portal, Facebook has already suspended hundreds of apps linked to Facebook.
 Most of the apps linked to FB have access to the private data of its users.
 Although Facebook is taking stringent measures to tackle this privacy-leak issue, you as a user must take some vital steps to prevent the privacy breach of your account.

 App Settings